Georgia-Tech-GNC/flight-software/MainMCU/README.md

 ## FATFS

-1. Replace code in user_dskio.c.
-Again, you may just copy the file in the Nucleo-F429ZI.
+1. Replace code in FATFS/Target/user_dskio.c with what is in the Nucleo-F429ZI folder.

 ## main.c file